tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Getting-a-job-in-tech-in-2021.md

 * 4 fintech companies (2 referrals, 4 responses) (London is full of fintech)
 * 1 travel company (1 response)
-* 1 internetworking and security company (1 referral, no response)
+* 1 internetworking and security company (1 referral)
 * 2 logistics companies (1 response)

 All but two of the companies were London/US/Remote, 2 were European.